Coxwell Entrance Closure

 Thomas Hofmann is a former RBC executive with experience in financial management, business performance and strategy.
 In 2007, he left the banking industry and began volunteering in the non-profit sector.

-In addition to serving on the Michael Garron Hospital Board, Thomas is also a member of the Business Board of the University of Toronto.
-He is a former board trustee of CAMH, and former board chair and director of WoodGreen Community Services, and continues to serve as a committee member with both organizations.
-In 2012, he co-authored and edited From Strategy to Implementation: An integration toolkit for community-based health service providers published for the Toronto Central LHIN.
-Thomas also enjoys tutoring which he has done for many years.
+In addition to serving on the Michael Garron Hospital Board, Thomas is also a member of the University of Toronto's Governing Council, having previously served the university as a co-opted member of the Business Board.
+He is also a former board trustee of CAMH, and former board chair and director of WoodGreen Community Services.
+Thomas enjoys volunteer tutoring which he has done for many years.

-Thomas holds a BSc in biology from Mount Allison University, an MBA in finance from McGill University, the CPA/CGA and ICD.D designations, as well as the Sustainable Investment Professional Certification (SIPC) from Concordia University.
+Thomas holds a BSc in biology from Mount Allison University, an MBA in finance from McGill University, and the CPA/CGA and ICD.D (Rotman-ICD Directors Education Program) designations.
+He has also completed the Sustainable Investment Professional Certification (SIPC) at Concordia University.

 Michael Holder